reduxjs/redux/docs/basics/Actions.md

 The `dispatch()` function can be accessed directly from the store as [`store.dispatch()`](../api/Store.md#dispatch), but more likely you'll access it using a helper like [react-redux](http://github.com/gaearon/react-redux)'s `connect()`.
 You can use [`bindActionCreators()`](../api/bindActionCreators.md) to automatically bind many action creators to a `dispatch()` function.

+Action creators can also be asynchronous and have side-effects.
+You can read about [async actions](../advanced/AsyncActions.md) in the [advanced tutorial](../advanced/README.md) to learn how to handle AJAX responses and compose action creators into async control flow.
+Don’t skip ahead to async actions until you’ve completed the basics tutorial, as it covers other important concepts that are prerequisite for the advanced tutorial and async actions.

 ## Source Code

 ### `actions.js`